Stitch's Great Escape!: Main show

-Inside the chamber, guests take a seat, and the shoulder restraints lower into place (to not confuse the prisoner's DNA with the guests').
-On screens, First Officer Ombit and Ensign Getco will be helping guests with the demonstration.
-The prisoner is then beamed into the chamber via a large plume of smoke and was revealed to be Experiment 626 (Chris Sanders), who calls himself "Stitch".
-Gantu tells Ombit, Getco, and the guests to keep an eye on Stitch, while he goes straighten all this out on the Level 3 prisoners.
+Inside the chamber, guests took a seat, and the shoulder restraints (DNA Scanning Units in the show) lowered into place (to ensure that the tracking cannons above the chamber would not confuse the prisoner's DNA with the guests').
+On screens, First Officer Ombit and Ensign Getco would help guests with the demonstration.
+The prisoner was then beamed into the chamber via a large plume of smoke and was revealed to be Experiment 626 (Chris Sanders) (referring to himself as "Stitch" despite not yet being given the name).
+Confused by Stitch’s small and cuddly appearance and skeptical of his supposed threat level, Gantu told Ombit, Getco, and the guests to keep an eye on Stitch, while he left to straighten all this out.

-Stitch begins to spit water in any direction, as Ombit and Getco wonder why the cannons are misfiring.
-The computer tells that the power is reducing after each spit.
-Following the second spit, Ombit realizes that the system is shutting down.
-The third spit leads to the screens powering down.
-As the computer indicates that power has decreased 80%, the TV screens turn off and smoke effects begin to blast.
-Loud explosions can be heard as all the lights in the chamber go out, allowing Stitch to escape.
-Now in complete darkness, Ombit and Getco tell the guests to stay seated and to not let the prisoner out of their sight.
-As Ombit and Getco go fix the problem, Stitch destroys a cell phone.
-He begins to stalk the guests, tickling their heads and jumping on the shoulder restraints.
-Guests can hear Stitch scurry around the chamber in the speakers as he smells food.
-Stitch steals a chili dog from a guest and eats it.
-Soon afterward, Stitch makes a big burp, causing a noxious smell to spray into the chamber.
+Stitch began to spit water in any direction, as Ombit and Getco wondered why the cannons were misfiring.
+The computer stated that the power was reducing after each spit.
+Following the second spit, the two realized that Stitch was causing the system to shut down.
+The third spit lead to the screens powering down.
+As the computer indicated that power had decreased 80%, the TV screens turned off and smoke effects began to blast.
+Loud explosions were heard as all the lights in the chamber went out, allowing Stitch to escape.
+Now in complete darkness, Ombit and Getco told the guests to stay seated and to not let the prisoner out of their sight.
+As Ombit and Getco went to fix the problem, Stitch destroyed a unseen guest’s cell phone.
+He began to stalk the guests, sniffing in their ears, and jumping on the shoulder restraints.
+Guests could hear Stitch scurry around the chamber in the speakers as he smells food.
+Stitch stole a chili dog from another guest and ate it.
+Soon afterwards, Stitch unleashed a huge burp, causing a noxious smell to spray into the chamber.